skienzmatishun/rippreport/content/p/lost-opportunity/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council members forced a reckless multi-million dollar land purchase that stripped essential city services of funding.
+Budget spreadsheets and council votes confirm emergency cuts to police and fire match the exact cost of the deal.
+Discover how local leaders sacrificed emergency workers to pay for their pet project.
 ---
 The Mayor of Fairhope is cutting the city budget to compensate for the anticipated loss of municipal income due to COVD-19.